Haivision/srt/docs/API-functions.md

    * `SRT_EINVPARAM` reported if `socketgroup` is not an existing group ID

-Note that is if the array was too small for all group members, no error code is set, but `-1` is returned.
+Note that if the array was too small for all group members, no error code is set, but `-1` is returned.